 All guests will be required to follow campus health and safety protocols in place at the time of any event as well as adhere to any existing state and local guidelines.
 The current University policy can be found here.

-Guests will not require tickets, but we ask that you invite no more than 5 people.
-Please indicate the amount on your RSVP.
+For the Spring undergraduate ceremony, guests tickets will be required for entry.
+Tickets will be available for pick-up in April and instructions will be provided at that time.
+Please indicate the amount of tickets you would like on your registration.
+Up to 4 tickets are available to each graduate.
 On the day of the ceremony, your guests will be directed to the open seating area provided throughout the ballroom.

 You must purchase a cap and gown (and hood for MA/PhD candidates) from the Student Union Bookstore.
 Bookstore staff are on hand for fitting and specific regalia inquiries.
+Note, Humanities tassels and stoles are white in color.
 Tassels can be worn on the right side for the entire ceremony.
 Business/Business Casual attire is acceptable to wear underneath your graduate regalia.

-Honors cords are distributed by the College of Humanities at the annual Dean's List Recognition event every October.
-If you are eligible and did not receive a cord, you may request to pick up a cord at the Dean's Office prior to the ceremony.
+Honors cords are distributed by the College of Humanities at the annual Dean's List Recognition event on September 29, 2023.
+If you are eligible and did not receive a cord, you may request to pick up a cord at the Dean's Office prior to the convocation ceremony.
 (Note, cords will not be distributed any earlier than Oct.
-10, 2022.)
+3, 2023.)
 Humanities Honors Cords are distinguished by four categories:

 Highest Academic Distinction – Red/Navy/Gold